talsma-ict/lazy4j/docs/README.md

 the `Expensive.create()` method is called.
 All subsequent invocations will just return _the same_ instance of `Expensive`.

+Furthermore, a testing method `isAvailable` tells whether the lazy object was already resolved, along with a method `ifAvailable` that takes a consumer and provides it with the value _only if_ it is already available, _without_ eagerly fetching the value.

+Lazy also support `map` and `flatMap` functions.

 ## License

 [Apache 2.0 license](../LICENSE)